 - 1. In determining whether a defendant qualifies for this provision, appropriate considerations include, but are not limited to, the following: - (a) voluntary termination or withdrawal from criminal conduct or associations; - (b) voluntary payment of restitution prior to adjudication of guilt; - (c) voluntary and truthful admission to authorities of involvement in the offense and related conduct; - (d) voluntary surrender to authorities promptly after commission of the offense; - (e) voluntary assistance to authorities in the recovery of the fruits and instrumentalities of the offense; - (f) voluntary resignation from the office or position held during the commission of the offense; and - (g) the timeliness of the defendant's conduct in manifesting the acceptance of responsibility. - 2.
-Conviction by trial does not preclude a defendant from consideration under this section.
-A defendant may manifest sincere contrition even if he exercises his constitutional right to a trial.
-This may occur, for example, where a defendant goes to trial to assert and preserve issues that do not relate to factual guilt (e.g., to make a constitutional challenge to a statute or a challenge to the applicability of a statute to his conduct). - 3.
-A guilty plea may provide some evidence of the defendant's acceptance of responsibility.
-However, it does not, by itself, entitle a defendant to a reduced sentence under this section.
+This adjustment is not intended to apply to a defendant who puts the government to its burden of proof at trial by denying the essential factual elements of guilt, is convicted, and only then admits guilt and expresses remorse.
+Conviction by trial, however, does not automatically preclude a defendant from consideration for such a reduction.
+In rare situations a defendant may clearly demonstrate an acceptance of responsibility for his criminal conduct even though he exercises his constitutional right to a trial.
+This may occur, for example, where a defendant goes to trial to assert and preserve issues that do not relate to factual guilt (e.g., to make a constitutional challenge to a statute or a challenge to the applicability of a statute to his conduct).
+In each such instance, however, a determination that a defendant has accepted responsibility will be based primarily upon pre-trial statements and conduct.

-- 4. Conduct resulting in an enhancement under §3C1.1 (Willfully Obstructing or Impeding Proceedings) ordinarily indicates that the defendant has not accepted responsibility for his criminal conduct.
-There may, however, be extraordinary cases in which adjustments under both \$\$3C1.1 and 3E1.1 may apply. - 5.
+- 3. Entry of a plea of guilty prior to the commencement of trial combined with truthful admission of involvement in the offense and related conduct will constitute significant evidence of acceptance of responsibility for the purposes of this section.
+However, this evidence may be outweighed by conduct of the defendant that is inconsistent with such acceptance of responsibility. - 4.
+Conduct resulting in an enhancement under §3C1.1 (Obstructing or Impeding the Administration of Justice) ordinarily indicates that the defendant has not accepted responsibility for his criminal conduct.
+There may, however, be extraordinary cases in which adjustments under both §\$3C1.1 and 3E1.1 may apply. - 5.
 The sentencing judge is in a unique position to evaluate a defendant's acceptance of responsibility.
-For this reason, the determination of the sentencing judge is entitled to great deference on review and should not be disturbed unless it is without foundation.
+For this reason, the determination of the sentencing judge is entitled to great deference on review.

 Background: The reduction of offense level provided by this section recognizes legitimate societal interests.
-For several reasons, a defendant who clearly demonstrates a recognition and affirmative acceptance of personal responsibility for the offense by taking, in a timely fashion, one or more of the actions listed above (or some equivalent action) is appropriately given a lesser sentence than a defendant who has not demonstrated sincere remorse.
+For several reasons, a defendant who clearly demonstrates a recognition and affirmative acceptance of personal responsibility for the offense and related conduct by taking, in a timely fashion, one or more of the actions listed above (or some equivalent action) is appropriately given a lower offense level than a defendant who has not demonstrated acceptance of responsibility.